Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_lecture.md

 ##### The `__init__()`

 Almost every class you ever write will have an `__init__()` method.
 This method gets called every time that you create a new instance of a class, and handles any kind of setup that the class may require.
-Setup typically just involves assigning values to arguments, which we can do with or without values passed in (similar to how we interact with functions).
+Setup typically just involves assigning values to attributes, which we can do with or without values passed in (similar to how we interact with functions).
 Let's look at defining a class and instantiating a class in both of these cases.

 ```python
 In [1]: class OurClass():